quanewang/public/README.md

+### Problems

+All the subsets of an array

+All permutations of a list of chars

 ### Best Cover of Array
 Given an array A consisting of only 0s and 1s.
 You can perform the following operation on the array: